 We will provide you with instructions on how to complete an export definition containing all the fields needed for completing a Redstone Analysis.
-Complete the form below with your MLS information and you will receive instructions on how to set up a custom export in your MLS for use with Redstone.
+Click here to complete the form with your MLS information and you will receive instructions on how to set up a custom export in your MLS for use with Redstone.

 The standard cost for the creation of an MLS Export definition is $99.
 Periodically, a discounted price of $49 is offered when Bradford Technologies introduces new software products.
 You can order the MLS setup from the My Office Store once you signed into your AppraisalWorld account.

 It's easier to bring in all the potential data needed for the analysis than to have to go back and revise the search.
 The Regression will use all the sales in the market area and the 1004MC will use all the properties included in the Subject Property market.

 In addition, MLSs periodically change their software providers.
 When this happens, a new MLS export definition needs to be created.